HIEROPHANT OF MIN

-Arriving to the house, Cole couldn’t believe how beautiful it was!
+Arriving at the house, Cole couldn’t believe how beautiful it was!
 Surrounded by trees and a stream, the tall building was an architectural delight.
 It was big and bold, but without feeling like it was interfering with the environment.
 Tall glass windows paneled almost every side, with stone walls accents.
 It was seemingly open, but incredibly private with all the surrounding greenery.

 Alex parked the car in front and helped the wide-eyed Cole inside.
 Whenever Alex got close to him, he felt his body get hot and his breath begin to change.
 His skin felt sensitive and his heart would race.
 He was getting turned on!
 What was happening?
 With all that he was dealing with, it seemed strange that he would be getting aroused by the kind stranger.

 But in some ways, why not?
 He was handsome, friendly, and inviting.
 Although, he had only just met him.
 What was it about this stranger that he found seemingly irresistible?

 “Bathroom’s through there,” Alex pointed down a hall, giving him a brief tour of his house.
 “Kitchen’s stocked, so help yourself.
 Can I get you anything to drink?”

 “Um, sure… What do you have?”

 Alex smiled, looking at the boy’s big, beautiful eyes.
 “I think I can come up with something.
 Make yourself at home and I’ll be right back.”